nataliedawson/ensembl-application/README.md

 (Natalie Willhoft application)

-### The exercise

-* Use the latest human data and the Perl API for Ensembl release 98

-* Convert coordinates on chromosome (e.g. chromosome 10 from 25000 to 30000) to the same region in GRCh37

-* Make the script as generic as possible

-* Run script as a command-line program

 ## General steps in setting up environment to run my perl script

 1. Ensure perl is up-to-date (brew update perl).
 Using version 5.26, which is documented as being compatible (https://www.ensembl.org/info/docs/api/api_installation.html).

 1. Install Perl API (https://www.ensembl.org/info/docs/api/api_installation.html)

+1. Use git clone to retrieve the repository (please note that my github account is under my maiden name of Dawson) `git clone git@github.com:nataliedawson/ensembl-application.git`

-1. Export PERL5LIB environment variable as in video tutorial and incorporate lib path into perl script using the FindBin module.
+1. Export PERL5LIB environment variable as in video tutorial.

-    * contents of my .profile file, which is stored in my home directory
+    * For example, here are the contents of my .profile file, which is stored in my home directory

     ```
     # provide access to Ensembl perl modules